How to Ship a High-Value Package (€100K, £85K, $120K): The Operational Guide for Professionals

 AI is transforming risk prevention:

-• Pattern Analysis: Identification of High-Risk Routes
+• Pattern Analysis: Identifying High-Risk Routes

-• Route Optimization: Automatic avoidance of sensitive areas
+• Route Optimization: Automatic Avoidance of Sensitive Areas

 • Predictive Maintenance: Anticipating Vehicle Breakdowns